Planning to Sell or Refinance? Improve Your Home First!

 While you’re doing updates, make your home smart.
 Or at least make it capable of becoming smart.
 There are a number of devices out there with which you can retrofit a house, such as the Wink Hub, and turn an ordinary home into a smart home.
 For under $1,000 you can have most things automated, and you can show prospective buyers that the home has added safety features.

 Maybe you need a complete change.
 Rip out that kitchen, the flooring, the bathroom, and start over fresh!
 If you do much of the work yourself, then you’ll see a nice return when it comes time to sell.
 If you have a contractor do it all, then you will likely only recoup about 80% of the costs.
 But if you plan to live in the house for another 20 years, it’s probably worth it!

 Sell for More, Refinance for More, Reverse Mortgage for More

 A home is a huge financial commitment.
 So when property changes hands, you want to make sure that you’re getting the most from all your hard work.
-Some of that starts with having a great Realtor, and some of that comes from having a mortgage lender that knows the best product for your situation.
+Some of that starts with having a great Real estate agent, and some of that comes from having a mortgage lender that knows the best product for your situation.
 But most of it rests on a commitment from the home owner to make the home beautiful, and maintain it so that buyers are willing to pay more when it comes time to sell.